jasonthorsness/s2valijson/README.md

 📋 Enjoy detailed error messages identifying exactly how a document fails validation!

+For more on using this extension, read the article at [www.jasonthorsness.com/14](www.jasonthorsness.com/14)

 ## Installation

 Install or upgrade `s2valijson` on SingleStore 8.5 or higher with the following SQL.
 This method of installation